DiscoverAtlanta.com homepage

 Heritage Supper Club

-Chef Demetrius Brown shares his love and culture through Heritage Supper Club.
+Chef Demetrius Brown shares his love and culture through the Heritage Supper Club.
 The restaurant is an ode to Caribbean and Afro-American cuisines and cultures.
-Try the soup joumou, which has braised beef, root vegetables and cabbage.
-Or enjoy the pwason fri, a snapper with Creole sauce and watercress.
+Try the soup joumou, which consists of braised beef, root vegetables and cabbage, or enjoy the pwason fri, a snapper with Creole sauce and watercress.

 Hippin’ Hops Brewery and Oyster Bar

-Opened in April 2021, Hippin’ Hops Brewery became the first Black-owned brewery in Georgia.
-The cold beer, beer garden and variety of games to play makes for a great spot to hangout and relax.
+Opened in 2021, Hippin’ Hops Brewery became the first Black-owned brewery in Georgia.
+The cold beer, beer garden and variety of games to play make for a great spot to hang out and relax.
 The beer on tap ranges from sours to IPAs to lagers and everything in between.
-Grab a bite to eat while you’re there trying the oysters or one of their po’boys.
+Grab a bite to eat while you’re there.
+Tryi the oysters or a po’boy.

 Mangos Caribbean Restaurant